jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-a-subcloud-without-redfish-platform-management-service.rst

     In DC system, openldap service is running on Central Cloud.
-In order for the nodes in the subclouds to access openldap service, such as ssh to the nodes as openldap users, a static route to the System Controller is required to be added in these nodes.
+In order for the nodes in the subclouds to access openldap service, such as ssh to the nodes as openldap users, a static route to the system controller is required to be added in these nodes.
 This applies to controller nodes, worker nodes and storage nodes (nodes that have sssd running).